oke-aditya/py_fresh/CONTRIBUTING.md

 $ git clone https://github.com/oke-aditya/py_fresh.git
 ```

-3. Install the requirments.
-You many use miniconda or conda as well.
+3. Install the requirements.
+You may use miniconda or conda as well.

 ```bash
 $ pip install -r requirements.txt